lnkn/blog/src/pages/Butterscotch_Dark_Chocolate_Chunk_Oat_Cookies/index.md

 image: ButterscotchDarkChocolateOat_1.jpg
 lead: This is a cookie worth eating.
 I promise.
 ---
-*With the start of the year, I just had to share my version of the perfect cookie.
+With the start of the year, I just had to share my version of the perfect cookie.
 You know, the one that checks all the boxes: sweet, chewy, chocolate, salty, and a little something extra?
-Well this Butterscotch Dark Chocolate Oat Cookie does all that (and more).*
+Well this Butterscotch Dark Chocolate Oat Cookie does all that (and more).

  ![](ButterscotchDarkChocolateOat_2.jpg)

+## The Recipe
+This cookie is here to make your Monday, Tuesday, Wednesday, Thursday, Friday, Saturday or Sunday.
+Really, any day is a good day for a cookie.

+#### Yields: 22 delicious cookies

 #### Prep time: 10 minutes | Bake time: 11 minutes | Total time: 21 minutes

-**Yields: 22 cookies**

-## Ingredients:
+## Ingredients

+#### The Cookie
 - 1 cup **unsalted butter**, softened
 - 1 1/2 cups **dark brown sugar**
 - 1 **large egg**